The Index of Economic Freedom focuses on four key aspects of the economic environment over which governments typically exercise policy control:

 - Market openness.

-To provide as comprehensive a picture as possible of conditions in these four categories, the Index measures 10 specific components of economic freedom, each of which is graded on a scale from 0 to 100.
+In assessing conditions in these four categories, the Index measures 10 specific components of economic freedom, each of which is graded on a scale from 0 to 100.
 Scores on these 10 components of economic freedom, which are calculated from a number of sub-variables, are equally weighted and averaged to produce an overall economic freedom score for each economy.

 The following sections provide detailed descriptions of the formulas and methodology used to compute the scores for each of the 10 components of economic freedom.

 RULE OF LAW

 The property rights component is a qualitative assessment of the extent to which a country’s legal framework allows individuals to freely accumulate private property, secured by clear laws that are enforced effectively by the government.
 It measures the degree to which a country’s laws protect private property rights and the extent to which those laws are respected.
 It also assesses the likelihood that private property will be expropriated by the state and analyzes the independence of the judiciary, the existence of corruption within the judiciary, and the ability of individuals and businesses to enforce contracts.

 The more effective the legal protection of property, the higher a country’s score.
 Similarly, the greater the chances of government expropriation of property or the less independent the judiciary, the lower a country’s score.